lexemlang/lexem/specification/lasm/instructions.md

 | `OP:CND:AND` | `@end` | Checks if `S0` is `falsy` to keep it in the stack and jump to `@end`.
 In other case it removes `S0` and continues |
 | `OP:CND:OR` | `@end` | Checks if `S0` is `truthy` to keep it in the stack and jump to `@end`.
 In other case it removes `S0` and continues |
 | `OP:CND:XOR` | `@end` | If `S1` is `falsy` removes it from the stack, keeping `S0`.
 If `S0` is `falsy` removes it from the stack, keeping `S1`.
 Finally, if both are `truthy` adds a `false` to the stack and jumps to `@end`.

+Every inline value, including the references are 64-bit length and they are written in big endian.